xiaoxianyu-office/mm/home.md

 <!-- -->

 -   **Spawning Control**:
-    Set your custom mobs and bosses up to spawn randomly in different areas of the world, based on any number of conditions you can specify.
-You can replace natural spawns completely!
+    Set your custom mobs and bosses up to spawn randomly in different areas of the world, based on an extensive list of conditions you can specify.
+You can replace natural vanilla spawns completely!

 <!-- -->